 How a language is identified by people with different priorities, described or categorised, tells us nothing definitive or conclusive about the actual language in question, or the actual identities of its speakers.
 Labels imposed upon speech varieties could be very misleading, and this is especially salient when discussing the speech variety of ‘Azad’ Jammu & Kashmir, a small area of 5000 or so square miles, of 4.5 million people, who belong to the much wider Jammu & Kashmir region.

-Ethnic speaking Paharis in this respect are identified as Kashmiris, a term that is used as a territorial shorthand for a group of people originating from Jammu & Kashmir, or Kashmir State.
+Pahari speaking Azad Kashmiris in this respect are identified as Kashmiris, a term that is used as a territorial shorthand for a group of people originating from Jammu & Kashmir, or Kashmir State.
 The term Kashmiri has more than one meaning.

 Because Jammu & Kashmir is a contested territory of 85000 square miles of 17 million diverse people, fought over by two outside powers, namely India (which has a legal claim to Kashmir State, but not a democratic claim) and Pakistan, (which has occupied parts of the region through military force, and also lacks a democratic claim).
-In effect Pakistan is a foreigner to the region, and the actual identity of Jammu & Kashmir is, thus, subject to the nationalistic narratives and priorities of Indian and Pakistani state actors.
+In effect Pakistan is an illegal interloper into the region, and the actual identity of Jammu & Kashmir is, thus, subject to the nationalistic narratives and priorities of Indian and Pakistani state actors.

 The Pahari language of Jammu & Kashmir is one language amongst many beautiful languages that have been traditionally indigenous to the region.
 In terms of its actual status, Pahari and its various sister-dialects have been perceived as low varieties, a fate that has been reserved for all the other low varieties too.
 For this reason, educated natives of the language in ‘Azad’ Jammu & Kashmir prefer to conduct their official business and formal undertakings in Urdu, all the while Urdu offers nothing practically to Pahari speaking natives of Azad Kashmir, socially, educationally, economically and politically, where tangible dividends are sought for ordinary people.
 In fact, when Urdu is compared to English, a global language spoken by the elites of Pakistan whose children are educated in this language because of unequal power dynamics, Urdu is still seen as a low-variety compared to English, which offers tangible benefits to its speakers outside the socially regressive environment of Pakistan with its internationally attested culture of neo-patrimonialism and corruption.